Itsfoss0/alx-low_level_programming/0x10-variadic_functions/README.md

 ## Intro
 In this session, we will have a look at variadic functions in C.

+## About
-So basically, variadic functions are function that take a variable number of arguments.
+Variadic functions are function that take a variable number of arguments.
 Say they take argument whose number is not exacly know at the time of compilation.

 Have a look at the following resources